vznncv/sim5320-driver/README.md

 The library allows:

 - get GPS coordinates and current UTC time
-- send SMS
+- send/receive SMS
 - resolve host names
 - establish TCP connections
 - establish UPD connections
-- upload files to FTP/FTPS servers
+- work with FTP/FTPS servers

+The library is compatible with a mbed-os 5.12 or higher.

 ## Driver usage

 Typical library usage consists of the following steps:

+1. Initialization:

    1. create `SIM5320` driver instances;
-2. invoke `init` method.
+   2. optionally invoke `SIM5320::reset` method to reset device.
+   3. invoke `SIM5320::init`.
 This method checks that device works, and sets some default settings;

-3. invoke `start` method to activate device function.
-By default SIM5320 is in the minimal functionality mode to reduce power consumption.
-The `init` method also switches SIM5320 to minimal functionality mode explicitly.
-4. Enable and use device functions (GPS/network/sms).
-5. If device isn't needed, it's recommended to invoke `stop` method.
-It will switch SIM5320 to minimal functionality mode to reduce power consumption.
+2. Usage:

+   1. invoke `SIM5320::request_to_start` or `SIM5320CellularDevice::init` method directly;
+      It will set the device into full functionality mode.
+   2. use GPS/network to do some things
+   3. invoke `SIM5320::request_to_stop` or `SIM5320CellularDevice::shutdown` method directly.
+      It will set device into low power mode.
+But in this mode it cannot use network or GPS;

-The examples of the GPS/network/sms usage can be found in the `examples` directory.
+The examples of the GPS/FTP/network/sms usage can be found in the `examples` directory.

 ## Troubleshooting